SizableShrimp/Forge-Class-Remapper/README.md

 If you are **backporting** a mod from 1.17 or later to 1.16 or earlier, add `-PREVERSED=true`.
 This will convert the classnames from Mojang back to MCP.

-### 6. Update your mappings version
+### 6. Update Forge and mappings
-You should now update your mappings `version` to match the Minecraft version you are updating to.
+You should now update your Forge version and mappings to match the Minecraft version you are updating to.
 For example, if you are now developing for 1.17.1, your `mappings` line should look like this:
 ```groovy
     mappings channel: 'official', version: '1.17.1'
 ```
-You should now also update your Forge and ForgeGradle versions, if not already.
+You can find the latest Forge version for a given Minecraft release [here](https://files.minecraftforge.net/net/minecraftforge/forge/).

 ### 7. Done!
 Afterwards, your mod should now have new classnames!